Accessible Online Ordering.

 This direction focuses on creating the most efficient and optimal experience when customizing menu items.

-This direction focuses on creating a cohesive experience between the Olo platform and the Schlotzksy’s Marketing site.
+This direction focuses on creating a cohesive experience between the Olo platform (where people can order Schlotzsky's food online) and the Schlotzksy’s Marketing site.

 Feedback on Design Directions